Posted in: Addiction, Treatment

 Find Out More About the Stigma of Addiction

-If you are struggling with addiction but have been too afraid to get professional help because of the stigma attached to the disease, please give our toll free helpline a call right now.
-Our admissions coordinators are available 24 hours a day to talk more with you about the stigmas of addiction and how they interfere with treatment.
-They can also help you find a treatment program that will best fit your specific needs.
-Call us today to get more information.
+If you are struggling with addiction but have been too afraid to get professional help, please give us a call at 615-490-9376.
+Our admissions coordinators are always available to help you find a treatment program that will best fit your specific needs.